ArchipelagoMW/Archipelago/worlds/noita/docs/en_Noita.md

 Additionally, within your player settings yaml you can enable "Bad items" in the pool, resulting in negative effects on the Noita world.

-As chests are quite rare in the Noita world, options in the Archipelago Noita mod allow you to set a kil count to spawn chests.
+As chests are quite rare in the Noita world, options in the Archipelago Noita mod allow you to set a kill count to spawn chests.

 ## What is the goal of Noita